 Are you surrendering due to behavioral issues?
 Email us and we may be able to help you work with your pet.
 Are you surrendering due to allergies to hay or litter?
-Try switching to a different kind of hay such as orchard grass or oat hay or try a compressed hay item which has low dust.
+Try switching to a different kind of hay such as orchard grass or oat hay, or try a compressed hay item that has low dust.
 For bedding/litter try Carefresh or Yesterday's News.

 I found a lost pocket pet, what should I do?

 If you found a lost pocket pet, try to catch it and place it in a secure pet carrier or a box with holes punched in it.
-Treats can be helpful in getting the animal to come to you.
+Treats can help get the animal to come to you.
 Feel free to email us if you need tips.
 Contact Animal Control or Animal Humane Society.